whym/tools-archiving/README.md

 Notes to operators
 -------------------
-See crontab for periodically run commands.
-Each line corresponds to a target site.
+To initialize you might need to run ``git submodule update --init --recursive``.
+See crontab for periodically run commands &mdash; each line corresponds to a target site.

 All accounts operated under http://tools.wmflabs.org/archiving/ should be attached to tools.archiving@tools.wmflabs.org.